potlee/virtual-ace/README.md

 A live instance is also available at http://www.virtual-ace.com/

-Out Github repository can be accessed at https://github.com/potlee/virtual-ace
+Our Github repository can be accessed at https://github.com/potlee/virtual-ace